zhuminjie/OpenSeesPyDoc/fibersection.rst

 .. function:: section('Fiber', secTag, '-GJ', GJ=0.0)
    :noindex:

    This commnand allows the user to construct a FiberSection object.
 Each FiberSection object is composed of Fibers, with each fiber containing a UniaxialMaterial, an area and a location (y,z).
+The dofs for 2D section are ``[P, Mz]``, for 3D are ``[P,Mz,My,T]``.

    ================================   ===========================================================================
    ``secTag`` |int|                   unique section tag